Pine Song Retreat

 Accommodations

-The pavilion with tables and chairs, potable water, electricity and a serving counter will be headquarters for meals and adult programs.
+The Pavilion with tables and chairs, potable water, electricity, and a serving counter will be headquarters for meals and adult programs.
 Smaller shelters will serve for child care and children’s activities.
 Portable johns will be available.
 Participants may camp at Pine Song, stay in local facilities or drive from home each day.

 What to bring

 In keeping with our environmentally friendly values, please bring your own dishes, cups, and utensils.
-A washing station will be available.
+A dishwashing station will be available.
 We suggest a flashlight, hat, jacket, rain gear, sunscreen, and insect repellent.
 Bring your nametag from church, beverages (other than water, coffee, iced tea and lemonade), a dish to share for Saturday’s dinner, and a camp chair or mat to sit on around the campfire.
 Outdoor and board games are welcome.
 Please do NOT bring inner tubes or rafts.
 The river is very swift, cold and deep.
 Bring fly fishing gear if you want to fish in the river (catch and release only).
 You will need a valid Colorado fishing license.

 Dogs